Launch Your Career From Here

 - • Complete the application.
 Download an application form below, or get one in Johnston Hall 400.

-Summer 2015 Intern Application
+Summer 2015 Internship Application

-- Fall 2015 internship application
+- Fall 2015 Internship Application

 - • Have your intended on-the-job supervisor submit a letter on company stationery detailing intern duties and projects, work schedule and total hours to be worked, and consent to complete an evaluation of the intern’s performance.

 - • Complete the Internship Goals form for your major.
 Download them here: ADPR, CCOM, CMST,

 Do I receive academic credit for an internship?

 Yes.
 The internship is a university course that you can complete during any semester.
 After you get written approval for the internship, you can register for the course–ADPR 3986, COMM 4986, CMST 4986, DGMD 3986, JOUR 3986 or THAR 4986.